dimmm931/Sms_Textbelt_Api_React_JS/README_MY_React_Com_Commands.txt

 23. SetState/Update State if State typeof is Array/Object (how add new value to array/object))
 24. Using parent's state in child component (as a new child's component state)
 25. React imitation of fadeIn/fadeOut animation with overlay div, i.e analogue of{$(".del-st").stop().fadeOut("slow",function(){ /*$(this).html(finalText) */}).fadeIn(3000);
+26. 2 functions inside one file injected to component

 99. Troubleshoots